 We have a history of losses and expect to incur substantial losses and negative operating cash flow for the foreseeable future, and we may never achieve or maintain profitability.
-For the years ended December 31, 2014 and December 31, 2013, we had net losses of \$16.8 million and \$15.5 million, respectively, and from our inception in 2004 through December 31, 2014, we have incurred a net loss of \$69.4 million.
+For the years ended December 31, 2015 and December 31, 2014, we had net losses of \$18.0 million and \$16.8 million, respectively, and from our inception in 2004 through December 31, 2015, we have incurred an accumulated net loss of \$87.4 million.
 Even if we succeed in developing and commercializing one or more product candidates, we expect to incur substantial losses for the foreseeable future and may never become profitable.
 We also expect to continue to incur significant operating and capital expenditures and anticipate that our expenses will increase substantially in the foreseeable future as we:

-- seek regulatory approval(s); - initiate commercialization and marketing efforts; - · implement additional internal systems, controls and infrastructure; - · hire additional personnel; and - expansion and build out of our plasma center network.
+- seek regulatory approval(s); - initiate commercialization and marketing efforts; - implement additional internal systems, controls and infrastructure; - hire additional personnel; and - expansion and build out of our plasma center network.